Criticism of Tesco: SFO investigation into relations with the auditor PwC

-The Serious Fraud Office (SFO) launched a criminal investigation into alleged accounting irregularities.
-Tesco said it had been "co-operating fully" with the SFO, who took matter out of the hands of the Financial Conduct Authority, the City's business regulator.
-The UK accountancy regulator, the Financial Reporting Council, was also reported to be monitoring Tesco.
+In 2014, the Serious Fraud Office and the Financial Reporting Council investigated Tesco's auditing and accounting practices, citing suspicions of accounting irregularities.
+Tesco said it was "co-operating fully" with the SFO, who took matter out of the hands of the Financial Conduct Authority, the City's business regulator.
+Tesco suspended eight executives during the investigation, including the UK corporate boss Chris Bush, and withheld payments worth £2,000,000 to its former chief executive Philip Clarke and chief financial officer Laurie McIlwee.
 Tesco's auditor PwC declined to comment.
-It found that they were overstated by £118m in the first half of this year, by £70m in the 2013-2014 financial year and by £75m before that.
+The investigation concluded that profits were overstated by more than £250m over the course of several years.